RATS PEST CONTROL

 - Characteristics: These rodents are covered in shaggy fur.
 Their ears and tails are covered in scales, and their tails are shorter than their head and body.

-How Did I Get Norway Rats?
+How Did I Get Rats?

 Norway rats will gnaw away parts of the home to enlarge a potential entryway and often burrow their way inside by digging.
 Older buildings with poor construction and maintenance are at a higher risk for rodent problems.